lprincewhn/AutoOps/3.EnhancedCUR/README.md

 ### 4.4 AllocateEksJob

 This Job allocates the EC2 instance cost of EKS cluster to pod according its cpu and memory reserved and actual usage.
+There are 3 allocation algorithms.
+You can also customize your algorithm.

+1. Only allocate EKS EC2 cost (allocate-eks-0.py)
+2. Allocate EKS EC2 and DataTransfer cost (allocate-eks-1.py)
+3. Allocate EKS EC2 and DataTransfer cost with non-allcated usage (allocate-eks-2.py)

 **Run in local docker with following command**
 ``` bash